alexeyyevtushok/minesweeper/README.md

 ## Rules

 `1.`The number in the cell shows how many mines are hidden around this cell.
-This number will help you understand where the safe cells are and where the bombs are.
+This number will help you understand where the safe cells are and where the bombs are.<br>
-`2.`If there is an empty cell next to the open cell, it will open automatically.
+`2.`If there is an empty cell next to the open cell, it will open automatically.<br>
-`3.`If you opened a cell with a mine, the game is lost .
+`3.`If you opened a cell with a mine, the game is lost .<br>
-`4.`To mark the cell in which the bomb is located, right-click on it.
+`4.`To mark the cell in which the bomb is located, right-click on it.<br>
-`5.`The game continues until you mark all mined cells.
+`5.`The game continues until you mark all mined cells.<br>

 ## How to install